Mulberry Commons: Redevelopment in the area

 Ironside Newark, originally the Newark Warehouse Building, a 1907 Newark landmark also known as the Central Graphic Arts Building is located on the northeastern side of the park site backing Edison Place.
 The first commercial project was the transformation of the building into Ironside Newark, following a design by Perkins Eastman.
 M&M Mars-Wrigley signed a lease in 2017 for several floors in the building for office space, with employees be relocated here from their Chicago headquarters.
 Edison Properties also located its headquarters there.
 Two prominent law firms committed as well.
 McKinsey & Company consolidated its New Jersey workforce at the building.

 The City of Newark Parking Authority constructed it headquarters and a five-story parking deck with 515 spaces with ground floor retail space, a cafe with outdoor seating and offices at the intersection of Mulberry and Green streets.

-777 McCarter Highway, known as Iqonic 777, is a 33 story, 400 ft tall upscale residential building designed by Beyer Blinder Belle that was completed in 2022, making it the 5th tallest building in Newark.
+777 McCarter Highway, known as "Iconiq 777," is a 33 story, 400 ft tall upscale residential building designed by Beyer Blinder Belle that was completed in 2022, making it the 5th tallest building in Newark.